Icon Stage 2 Lift 5th Gen 4Runner

 58451 (x2): Tubular Steel Uniball (Upper Control Arms)

-By upgrading your 5th Gen 4Runner suspension to an aftermarket rebuildable suspension, you are technically getting your caster and camber out of spec.
-When purchasing a new suspension system, you have the option to stick with your OE Upper Control Arms (USA’s) or going with aftermarket Upper Control Arms (USA’s).
-Most of the time, if not always, it is a good idea to get aftermarket Upper Control Arms (USA’s) with your suspension lift to account for correct caster (more adjustments).
-If you have low caster, you may have bad alignment and consistently make trips to the service center when all you really needed was a pair of aftermarket Upper Control Arms (USA’s).
+Most of the time, if not always, it is a good idea to get aftermarket UCAs with your suspension lift to account for correct caster (more adjustments).
+If you have low caster, you may have bad alignment and consistently make trips to the service center when all you really needed was a pair of performance UCAs.

-Doesn’t the picture above just say it all.
-Holy shit, those coils are pretty.
-The 52700 4Runner Rear Spring Kit that is included in the stage 2 suspension is Icon Vehicle Dynamics Suspension go-to when it comes to rear springs for the 5th Gen 4Runner.
+The 52700 rear springs that are included with the stage 2 are go-to when it comes to rear springs.
 These springs will help with load bearing in the rear and are guaranteed to never sag.
-That is saying a lot coming from an industry where many 5th Gen 4Runner coils and springs are prone to sagging.
+That is saying a lot coming from an industry where many coils and springs are prone to sagging.
+You can also buy a 3″ overland spring if you plan on going higher in the front or plan on weighing down the back.

-When mounted with the 1-3″ Rear 2.0 Aluminum Series IR Shocks, the support on-road and off-road is unmatched in terms of feel and performance.
-If you decide to go with an Icon Vehicle Dynamics Suspension for your 5th Gen 4Runner, you will not be disappointed.
+When mounted with the 1-3″ rear 2.0 aluminum series IR shocks, the support on-road and off-road is unmatched in terms of feel and performance.

 56505 (x2): 1-3″ Rear 2.0 Aluminum Series IR Shocks

 With that being said ICON and KING again are some of the best.
-If you are looking for the best of the best without spending an arm and a leg, go with ICON.
-If you are super rich, you may want to buy a KING suspension but then again the Icon Stage 6/7 is pretty bad ass.
+If you are looking for the best of the best either option would probably work.